“I get one happy moment, as the world takes a big fat shit on me, and I’m supposed to be content!?”

 Alice nods, deciding something.
 “It isn’t my usual thing, but I guess if you want help putting a ghost to rest, I would be up for helping out with that too.
 As best I can, anyway.”

-GM: “Maybe,” Wright replies to Alice’s initial remark, his brown eyes just a bit more distant than before.
+GM: “Maybe,” Wright replies to Alice’s initial remark.
 “Still up t’ them.”

 Alice: Alice isn’t really much of a theologian, and arguing damnation with a vampire seems like a pretty hard fight.